 Application forms and information regarding required procedures may be obtained from the Office of Admissions.
 The applicant must submit the Law School application by November 1 to be considered for early decision and by February 15 to be considered for regular decision.
-The applicant must file transcripts from all undergraduate institutions attended with the Credential Assembly Service or with the Office of Admissions.
+The applicant must file transcripts from all undergraduate institutions attended with the Credential Assembly Service.